rodneybejabeng/react-portfolio-website/README.md

-# Getting Started with Create React App
+# Welcome To My Website!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is my portfolio website which houses all my other projects.
+The deployed version of the website can be found [here](https://google.com).
+This application was bootstrapped with [React](https://github.com/facebook/create-react-app).

 ## Available Scripts